Do you want to learn how to make a simple decoration for your next party? Learn how to make this easy glittery geometric paper garland!

 1. Print off the free printable template.
 Cut it out along the solid black lines.
 Be precise when cutting.

 2. Fold along the dotted lines.
 I found it really helpful to score first.

 3. Flip over the paper so that the printed lines are on the bottom.
 These will become the inside of the little boxes.
 Carefully paint a medium coat of Mod Podge over every other triangle (4 total).

 4. Cover these triangles with glitter.
 To make sure the Mod Podge doesn’t dry, you might want to paint/glitter one triangle at a time.

 5. Let the Mod Podge dry, shake off the glitter, then use glue to assemble the boxes.
 (You can also cover the glittery areas with a second coat of Mod Podge to make sure that the glitter doesn’t shed.
 It will still look nice and shiny after the Mod Podge dries.)

-6. String together the little boxes and enjoy.
+6. String together the little boxes and enjoy your paper garland!
 I had a LOT of trouble stringing together the boxes.
 First I tried putting a needle and embroidery thread through the top, thinking gravity would pull it through the bottom.